 - Sweep grass clippings, leaves and other debris off the street and away from storm drains.

-- Dispose of all waste properly in trash receptacles or recycling bins.
+- Properly dispose of all waste in trash receptacles or recycling bins.

 - Use fertilizers and pesticides sparingly on your yard and landscaping.

 - Never dump, pour, or wash oil, chemicals, paint, yard debris, trash, or other substances down a storm drain.

 - When it snows, try to shovel ice and snow away from storm drains to maintain a clear opening.